-STEWARDS are essential for the running of the Union.
+Stewards are essential for the running of the Union.
 They act as fire wardens, check membership and tickets for events, and count votes after debates.
 Volunteering to help at events is a great way of ensuring that you get a good seat, and stewards are always rewarded with a panini and £5 bar tab at each event!
-Plus, if you steward four events in the term you can attend the termly splendid stewards' dinner, a multi-course restaurant meal with wine, all paid for by a grateful Union.
-All this for attending a one hour fire-training session, and enjoying the events you would otherwise have attended without free food and drink!
-We are constantly looking for more stewards, and you can commit to as many or as few events as you wish, so contact our Head of Event Management email@example.com for more information.
+All this for attending a one hour fire-training session, and enjoying the events you would otherwise have attended without free food and drink.
+We are constantly looking for more stewards, and you can commit to as many or as few events as you wish, so contact our Head of Event Management at email@example.com for more information.

 The team of AV Stewards are a vital part of the Union’s shift towards more modern debating.
 AV stewards receive the same benefits as regular stewards, but will be operating both sound and camera equipment during events.
 During debates involving live streams or virtual speakers, AV stewards are also responsible for checking the streams and overflow rooms for audio/visual problems, and responding to any problems members voice.
 To find out more contact the Head of AV at firstname.lastname@example.org.